adrianblakey/slot-car-ecom/README.md

  Note: There are a couple of defects in this plugin that incorrectly swaps the columns around in the placement and bom files.
 The corrected files are checked in to repo. in the "production" directory.

 If you run the design through the design rules checker it'll give warning messages.
+These are caused by parts overlapping each other because the foot prints for them are badly defined.
 I was always told "a warning is an error" - and needs to be addressed.
-Despite this advice you may ignore them - unless of course you'd like to provide us with a fix that'll correct the issues :-)
+Despite this advice you may ignore them.
+We are in the process of addressing them and will provide an update to the design files.

 There are 2 types of vias used in the pcb design.
 They differ in size to differentiate one type from the other.
 We asked JLCPCB about this before submitting the design because their order input only allows you to specify one type of via.